How to Change a Tractor Inner Tube: Repair, Replace, and Safety Guide

 Patch Small Punctures: Step-by-Step Cold Vulcanizing Repair

-Inspect the tube by inflating it slightly so you can locate the puncture or stress crack, then mark the area and relieve the air before you begin repairs.
-Prepare by buttonholing the injury with 1/16‑inch holes at both ends, choose a patch that extends at least ½ inch beyond the damage, and assemble patch materials and tools.
+Inspect the tube by inflating it slightly so you can locate the puncture or stress crack.
+Mark the area and release the air before you begin repairs.
+Buttonhole the injury with 1/16-inch holes at both ends, choose a patch that extends at least ½ inch beyond the damage, and assemble your materials and tools.

 Final Checks, Torque Lug Nuts, and Safety Test